 Here you can either use leftover Thanksgiving turkey that’s been in the fridge for a day or two, or freeze it and have it ready at any time.
 Freezing stops the build up of tyramine.

-Protein Substitutions for Turkey Enchilada Casserole
+Protein Subs for Turkey Enchilada Casserole

 Obviously you don’t have to use leftover Thanksgiving turkey, but pretty much any ground meat will do.
 I think you could even make this totally vegetarian if you add more vegetables you enjoy to it, like perhaps zucchini squash!